Imfact: 2021: Taeho's and Ungjae's solo debuts

-On May 13, it was announced that Taeho will make his solo debut with the digital single "Ggoma" on May 27.
+On May 13, it was announced that Taeho would make his solo debut with the digital single "Ggoma" on May 27.

-On September 17, it was announced that Ungjae will make his solo debut with his first EP.
+On September 17, it was announced that Ungjae would make his solo debut with his first EP.
 He first released the pre-release single "Drama" on September 29.
 On October 29, Taeho released his second digital single "Tell Me".

 2022: Departures from Star Empire

-On January 4, Star Empire announced that the members have chosen not to renew their contracts with the company.
+On January 4, Star Empire announced that the members had chosen not to renew their contracts with the company.
 However, it was not stated that the group would be disbanding.

 Members

 Jeup was the first to enlist on July 27, 2020.
-Following that, Jian enlisted in November of 2020.
+Following that, Jian enlisted in November 2020.
 Taeho later enlisted on December 14, 2021.